xelement2020/dicom-server/samples/README.md

 You can run the Azure function in Visual Studio.
 Visual Studio will startup the Azure Functions Core Tools and open a log.

-While running, the function will attempt to injest any dicom files in the `dicomimport` container of your Azure Emulator and any additional files which get added to the container.
+While running, the function will attempt to injest any dicom files in the `'dicomimport'` container of your Azure Emulator and any additional files which get added to the container.